Brentano's: History

 the United States in Pittsburgh in 1930.

 The creditor-imposed reorganization plan of 1930 did not solve the cash flow problem.
 In March 1933, Brentano's was forced by its publishers and banks to file for bankruptcy.

 During the bankruptcy sale, financier (and later U.S. ambassador) Stanton Griffis and Chicago bookstore owner Adolf Kroch bought the firm.
 Griffis became the chairman of the board of directors while keeping Arthur Brentano on as president.
 For his part in the bankruptcy sale, Kroch received the Chicago branch store and the exclusive right to use and control the Brentano's name within the states of Illinois, Michigan, Indiana, and Wisconsin.
-Kroch kept his Brentano's store in Chicago as a separate subsidiary of his existing Kroch's bookstore until 1954 when the stores were combined to form Kroch's and Brentano's.
+Kroch kept his Brentano's store in Chicago as a separate subsidiary of his existing Kroch's bookstore until 1954, when the stores were combined to form Kroch's and Brentano's.
 Kroch succeeded in preventing MacMillan, Waldenbooks, and Borders from using the Brentano's name within the Chicago area market.

 In 1944, Arthur Brentano died and was replaced as president by his son, Arthur Brentano Jr. Five years later, Arthur Brentano, Jr. was replaced as president by Nixon Griffis, the son of Stanton Griffis.

 The publishing company Crowell Collier acquired Brentano's in 1962.
 At the time of the acquisition, Brentano's had 16 stores located in 5 states plus the District of Columbia.
-First store in the rapid expanding and lucrative southern California market was opened in the affluent suburb of Beverly Hills in 1972.
+The first store in the rapidly expanding and lucrative southern California market was opened in the affluent suburb of Beverly Hills in 1972.